dreisss/iespes/README.md

 ## [**Description**](#description)

-This repository is to save and organize some projects and things I've made while I was a student of the _Computer Networks course_ at [**_Iespes_**].
+Repository to save and organize some projects and things I've made while I was a student of the _Computer Networks course_ at [**_Iespes_**].
 During this period, from 2021 to 2023, I worked as a **tutor/assistant professor** and **computer laboratory monitor** as well.